 The customer has nothing left to do, and the manufacturer keeps the customer happy by an automated replacement RMA system.

 Another thing to keep in mind: keep everything separate but within the same system.
-For example, the importance of maintaining physical linguistics separate yet connected to payments.
+For example, maintaining physical linguistics separate yet connected to payments is essential.
 The RMA order must be a clear and precise action that stimulates action as quickly as possible.

 The real trick to RMA is to be prepared for it before it even arrives.
 Epicor ERP 10 software can help implement and integrate an RMA process right into your existing return policy.